Dumitru Coroamă: 1940 coup and 1941 rebellion

 On September 4, Carol received Antonescu, who informed him that the Iron Guard wanted a new king; on the occasion Antonescu also commented that the Front's government "cannot count on the commanders, and especially not on General Coroamă, who has switched completely toward the Iron Guard."
 Soon afterward, Antonescu was told that two other loyalist generals, Gheorghe Mihail and Paul Teodorescu, were planning to have him killed.
 He consequently demanded Carol's abdication.
 In tandem, General Coroamă refused to comply with the royal order of shooting down Guardists who marched in front of the Palace.
 According to several period witnesses, his resistance persuaded Antonescu to follow suit, and allowed for a bloodless transition.
+When interrogated by Avram Bunaciu in early 1946, Antonescu himself recalled being poorly impressed by Coroamă's inaction, since it jeopardized Carol's personal safety.
+He reports telling him: "You sir were the king's trusted man. [...]
+If these were your ideas, then you shouldn't have accepted such an appointment."
 An account originating with the Guardist Ilie-Vlad Sturdza has it that "the two generals said they could not order to shoot at the population as long as no bullets [had been] fired for the lost territories."

 Coroamă himself confessed that he was an active participant in the coup, bringing up reserve troops to support the Guard.
 For this reason, Carol arrested him; Antonescu ordered his release, thus signaling to the king that he was no longer in control of the country.
 An anecdote relayed by the old-regime politician Constantin Argetoianu presents another version of events, claiming that Antonescu had asked Coroamă to storm the area outside the Palace, though "without firing a shot."
 Also according to Argetoianu, Coroamă never showed up for duty, and claimed that he was "besieged in my own house" by the Guardists, who had mistaken him for the detested Argeșanu, also a mustachioed general.
 Coroamă's "inane" request was to have dispatches aired by Radio Bucharest, informing his assailants that "General Coroamă and General Argeșanu both wear mustaches"; an amused Antonescu urged him to "shave it off".

 Like other Guardists, Coroamă was dissatisfied with Antonescu's regime, or "National Legionary State".
 Already on September 9, 1940, he was sent over as General Officer of the 4th Army Corps, stationed at Iași, which equated with a demotion.
 Coroamă survived Antonescu's violent split with the Guard and the Legionary Rebellion of January 1941.
 As reported by diarist Mihail Sebastian, rumor spread that Coroamă and Corneliu Dragalina were marching on Bucharest to assist Sima against Antonescu.
 This scenario was upheld by the Guardist poet Radu Gyr: on January 22, he addressed "several hundreds" of his comrades, informing them that the Coroamă–Dragalina march was both welcomed and imminent.